Letitia Sibeko: Early life

 Lindiwe Letitia Hina, better known as 'Letitia Sibeko' was born in 1930 in Mqumba near Middledrift in the Eastern Cape.

 Her father, Rufus Hina was the chief of her village.
 She was one of 5 children.
 She attended a high school in her local area until the junior certificate level.
 She met Archie Sibeko at Fort Cox Agricultural College near Middledrift.
 In January 1953, they married.
 Both Hina and Sibeko did not believe in the principle of lobolo (brideprice) therefore she left home as Hina's parents were upset.
 Archie left to Cape Town soon after their marriage in pursuit of money.
 They planned to buy tools, livestock and start farming.
 Archie lived in a migrant hostel which did not allow couples.
 Letitia stayed with relatives in East London while he established himself.
 They moved in together in 1955.
-According to Archie, 'It must have been daunting for her, a village girl...she had to get used to living in one room which served as a bedroom, living-room and kitchen.
+Archie wrote in his book Freedom in Our Lifetime, 'It must have been daunting for her, a village girl...she had to get used to living in one room which served as a bedroom, living-room and kitchen.
 She had to learn to cook on a primus stove, to dress as they dressed in town, to shop at the market and all the other new things.'
 Letitia remained religious and non-political during her time in the Eastern Cape.

 Her husband, Archie Sibeko became a political activist and a trade unionist.